Blockchain-Data-Analytics/BCA-Queries-Cardano/docs/11_setup_pgadmin.md

 [pgAdmin](http://localhost:5480) is available locally at http://localhost:5480

-After login to _pgAdmin_ first create a connection to the database:
+After logging into _pgAdmin_, first create a connection to the database:

 1. in the first tab give the server connect a name